Learning Mean-Field Games: RL Algorithms for (stationary) GMFGs

 After obtaining the approximate $\hat{Q}_{\mathcal{L}}^\star$, in order to retrieve an approximately optimal policy, it would be natural to define an \textbf{argmax-e} operator so that actions with equal maximum Q-values would have equal probabilities to be selected.
 Unfortunately, the discontinuity and sensitivity of \textbf{argmax-e} could lead to an unstable algorithm (see Figure \ref{fig:naive} for the corresponding naive Algorithm \ref{AQL_MFG} in Appendix). \footnote{\textbf{argmax-e} is not continuous: Let $x=(1,1)$, then $\textbf{argmax-e}(x)=(1/2,1/2)$.
 For any $\epsilon>0$, let $y=(1,1-\epsilon)$, then $\textbf{argmax-e}(y)=(1,0)$.}

 Instead, we consider a Boltzmann policy based on the operator $\textbf{softmax}_c:\mathbb{R}^n\rightarrow\mathbb{R}^n$, defined as

 This operator is smooth and close to the \textbf{argmax-e} (see Lemma \ref{soft-arg-diff} in the Appendix).
-Moreover even though Boltzmann policies are not optimal, the difference between the Boltzmann and the optimal one can always be controlled by choosing the hyper-parameter $c$ appropriately in the \textbf{softmax} operator (\ref{eqn:soft_max_operator}).
+Moreover, even though Boltzmann policies are not optimal, the difference between the Boltzmann and the optimal one can always be controlled by choosing the hyper-parameter $c$ appropriately in the \textbf{softmax} operator. {Note that other smoothing operators (\textit{e.g.}, Mellowmax \cite{Mellowmax}) may also be considered in the future.}

 \paragraph{Step 2: error control in updating $\mathcal {L}$.} Given the sub-optimality of the Boltzmann policy, one needs to characterize the difference between the optimal policy and the non-optimal ones.
 In particular, one can define the action gap between the best action and the second best action in terms of the Q-value as $\delta^s( \mathcal{L}):=\max_{a'\in\mathcal{A}}Q^\star_{\mathcal{L}}(s,a')-\max_{a\notin \text{argmax}_{a\in\mathcal{A}}Q^\star_{\mathcal{L}}(s,a)}Q^\star_{\mathcal{L}}(s,a)>0$.
 Action gap is important for approximation algorithms \cite{gap-increase}, and are closely related to the problem-dependent bounds for regret analysis in reinforcement learning and multi-armed bandits, and advantage learning algorithms including A2C \cite{A2C}.